LTUC/Prep-Install-MongoDB-guide-301/README.md

 ### Repair

-* In some cases, you may have a problem while starting the service.
+* In some cases, you might have a problem while starting the service.
 Try to do a repair by following these steps:

   1. Remove lock file.